Majikujanisch/Work-Research/Research.md

 - ...

 Installation of the adapter can be done in the Adapter-Tab as well as over the IOBroker-CMD.
 Over Webinterface it is a lot easier, just look up the desired Adapter and download it.
 It will create a Instance of the adapter, some can have more instances.

+### KNX - Adapter

+There are 2 Adapter for the KNX management, "KNX" and "Open KNX".
+The difference is, that the first is made from the KNX-company and has a limited amount of free KNX-Parts.
+The OpenKNX adapter is the OpenSource variant of the first and should work just fine.

+Needed for the configuration are the gateway-ip (on the KNX-main-Part), from where it should be reachable (Network).
+HAS TO BE TESTED: detecting the KNX-Components via the Adapter -> Otherwise we either need a ETS - Licens (1000€) or a company that would give us the ETS-Project after their work is done.

+For the control signals, send via Website, the name can be aliased as well within this Adapter.

 ## compatibility
 It can be installed on SoC-Single Card Computers (RaspPi, OrangePi, usw. ) or on Desktop-PC with Linus, Windows (A big fight but possible) even Docker is possible.